-The FOI Receiving Officer shall perform the following functions:
+The FRO shall perform the following functions:

-- Receive on behalf of the DAP all requests for information; - Assist those who request information from the DAP in following the proper procedures based on this Manual; - Conduct initial evaluation and advise the requesting party whether his/her request shall be forwarded to the FOI Decision Maker for further evaluation or shall be denied based on: - Incomplete request form - Information is already disclosed in the DAP's Official Website (foi.gov.ph or data.gov.ph) - Route requests for information to the appropriate office who has custody of the records; - Assist those who process the request for information from the DAP in following the proper procedures based on this Manual; - Monitor all FOI requests and appeals: - Assist the FOI Decision Maker; and, - Collate and report statistical information as required.
+- Receive on behalf of the DAP all requests for information; - Assist those who request information from the DAP in following the proper procedures based on this Manual; - Conduct initial evaluation and advise the requesting party whether his/her request shall be forwarded to the FOI Decision Maker (FDM) for further evaluation or shall be denied based on: - Incomplete request form - Information is not within the DAP or can be found in another government agency's website; - Invalid request or not counted as FOI request; and - o Information is already disclosed in the DAP's Official Website. - Route requests for information to the appropriate office who has custody of the records; - Assist those who process the request for information from the DAP in following the proper procedures based on this Manual; - Monitor all FOI requests and appeals; - Assist the FDM: - Collate and report statistical information as required; and, - Report to the DAP Data Protection Officer (DPO) and Task Force of any violations in the request of information that are private and protected by the Academy.